nguyenpham00/Vscode-java-wiki/JDK-Requirements.md

 Note: The path should end at the parent folder that contains the `bin` folder.
 Example Path: **Use `/usr/lib/jvm/java-11`** if `bin` exists at `/usr/lib/jvm/java-11/bin`.

-This JDK will be used to launch the Java Language Server.
-And by default, will be used to compile your projects.
+This JDK will be used to launch the Java Language Server. by default, will be used to compile your projects.

+- Project JDKs

 If you need to compile your projects against a different JDK version, it's recommended you configure the `java.configuration.runtimes` property in your user settings, eg:
 <a name="java.configuration.runtimes"></a>